top of page

 BACKGROUND: One hundred years ago, on June 15, 1925, the DC Fire Department held a ceremonial Last Run of the Horses.
 The purpose of the event was to commemorate the service of the great fire horses, who were no longer needed due to the advent of motorized fire apparatus.

-EVENT DETAILS: On June 15, 2025 at 1 p.m., the DC Fire and EMS Department, in partnership with the Friendship Fire Association and the DC Fire & EMS Foundation, will re-enact the historic ceremonial Last Run of the Horses, using a cosmetically preserved 1905 American LaFrance horse-drawn steam fire engine.
+EVENT DETAILS: On June 15, 2025 at 1 p.m., the DC Fire and EMS Department, in partnership with the Friendship Fire Association and the DC Fire & EMS Foundation, re-enacted the historic ceremonial Last Run of the Horses, using a cosmetically preserved 1905 American LaFrance horse-drawn steam fire engine.

-ROUTE: The horse-drawn engine will run from the William H. Rumsey Aquatic Center at 635 North Carolina Ave, SE, to Lincoln Park, where we will gather for a small community reception immediately following the procession.
+ROUTE: The horse-drawn engine ran from the William H. Rumsey Aquatic Center at 635 North Carolina Ave, SE, to Lincoln Park, where we gathered for a small community reception immediately following the procession.

-This is historic film footage of the ceremonial Last Run of the DCFD Horses on June 15, 1925.
+This recap video includes historic film footage of the ceremonial Last Run of the DCFD Horses on June 15, 1925.
 Reproduced with permission from the UCLA Film and Television Archives.
 Learn more here.

 DCFD The Last Run of the Horses - 100th Anniversary (06152025).png